This story has been updated. It was originally published on May 15, 2017.

 Both iPhones and Android devices have their pros and cons, but the general consensus is that iOS is a little easier to pick up and use, while Android offers more in the way of customization and configuration.
 Still, simple as Apple’s operating system seems, you can find plenty of advanced features hidden below its polished surface.

-If you don’t know these features exist, however, you might never discover them.
-Which is why we’re here to point them out.
-Learn how to hide private photos, use your phone as a level, activate a hidden trackpad, teach Siri nicknames, and more.
+If you don’t know these handy iPhone tricks exist, however, you might never discover that you can hide private photos, use your phone as a level, activate a hidden trackpad, teach Siri nicknames, and more.
+We’re here to show you the way.

 Use the keyboard as a trackpad